LVOL98/LVOL98.github.io/_posts/2021-1-18-Lesson-Stretching_Strength_and_Flexibility.md

 A online lesson giving over Facebook via the Facebook Rooms functionality

-Focus was on gaining flexibility and increasing strength in the 'small' muscles that helps holding a kick in a high position, i.e. holding a kick near the face
+Focus was on gaining flexibility and increasing strength in the 'small' muscles that helps holding a kick in a high position, i.e. holding a kick near the face, while also adding in a small workout to maintain peoples physical form during the lockdown

-The lesson was divided into 3 parts, 1: warm up, 2: static stretching and 3: increasing 'small' muscle strength
+The lesson was divided as follows:

+1. Warmup with some balancing exercises
+2. A Stretching routine to maintain flexibility
+3. Dynamic stretching to increase flexibility and maintain strength in the 'small' muscles
+4. Final Workout (max amount of reps)

 ## Warm up